 Other Factors when Buying Domains for SEO

-Once you’ve considered your goals for the domain, you may also want to consider a few additional things before you buy SEO domains that really help you refine what you can do with them.
+Once you’ve considered your goals for your expired domain / aged domain / new domain, you may also want to consider a few additional things before you buy SEO domains that really help you refine what you can do with them.

 The TLD (Top Level Domain) – The most commonly used TLD is .com, but you may want to consider other options depending on the types of things you are ranking for.